section-engineering-education/engineering-education/articles/templating-your-static-site/index.md

 With the partials created, you can now create your first layout file.

-The first layout (often named base layout) will form the basic template of all your pages and will contain the EJS partials (head, header and footer) that you've just created.
+The first layout (often named _base-layout.ejs) will form the basic template of all your pages and will contain the EJS partials (head, header and footer) that you've just created.

 **Tip:** Another naming convention that you may want to use is to add -layout at the end of your layout files.
 This helps to differentiate them from your partials.